mcculloughembedded/3435/instructions/order.md

 Also make sure that JLCPCB stocks the parts in the bill of materials.
 Again, they have an online interface to help with this.

+# Do It Yourself

+The requirements for a different PCB manufacturer will be similar but different to what is outlined here.

+## PCB Output Files

+At a minimum, PCB manufacturers require gerber and drill files to make the PCBs.

+Consult the requirements of your chosen PCB manufacturer to know what they require.
+For example, JLCPCB's website states that they require the following layers
+* Top Copper
+* Bottom Copper
+* Top Solder Mask
+* Bottom Solder Mask
+* Top Silkscreen
+* Bottom Silkscreen
+* Board Outline

+Each half of the keyboard is it's own [KiCad](https://www.kicad.org/) project.
+Install KiCad and open each project using the *.kicad_pro* files in the `/pcbs/left` and `/pcbs/right` folders.

+PCB manufactures often specify how to export gerber files correctly for different PCB software.
+I used KiCad 7 and followed [these instructions](https://jlcpcb.com/help/article/how-to-generate-gerber-and-drill-files-in-kicad-7).

+If you would like JLCPCB to assemble the PCBs for you, you must provide them with a bill of materials and a pick and place file.
+JLCPCB has very specific requirements for these files.
+KiCad does not export these files in the correct format for JLCPCB.
+You have to edit them manually.
+Consult the [JLCPCB documentation](https://jlcpcb.com/help/article/How-to-generate-the-BOM-and-Centroid-file-from-KiCAD) for more details.

 [^1]: In short, ENIG is better, HASL is cheaper.
 I managed fine with HASL.